Let's talk Shih Tzus

 Stool & Odor Reduction

-Shih Tzu Adult helps reduce fecal smell and volume while supporting healthy digestion with highly digestible protein, a precise fiber content and high quality carbihydrate sources.
+Shih Tzu Adult helps reduce fecal smell and volume, and supports healthy digestion with highly digestible protein (L.I.P.*), a precise fiber content and high quality carbohydrate sources. *Protein selected for its very high digestibility.

 Exclusive Kibble

-Shih Tzus are a brachycephalic breed (and they can have breathing problems).
-Therefore, the adult formula's shape, size and texture is perfectly designed for the Shih Tzus needs so it is easy for them to pick up and chew.
+The Shih Tzu is a brachycephalic breed, with a round head that is broader than it is long.
+The kibbles of Shuh Tzu Adult formula have a shape, size and texture that is perfectly designed for the Shih Tzu making it is easy for this breed to pick up and chew.

 After 8 years old, Shih Tzus start facing the first signs of aging.
-A formula enriched with antioxidants will help maintain their vitality and an adapted phosphorus content will support their renal system.
+A formula enriched with antioxidants will help maintain their vitality.
 Aging is also accompanied by the modification of digestive capacities and particular nutritional requirements, so food for older Shih Tzus should have the following characteristics:

 Vitality Support